felixlu/awesome-stars/README.md

 - [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Graphs that teach &gt; graphs that impress.
 Turn any code, or knowledge base (Karpathy LLM wiki), into an interactive knowledge graph you can explore, search, and ask questions about.
 Works with Claud
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
-- [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
+- [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [bytebase/dbhub](https://github.com/bytebase/dbhub) - Zero-dependency, token-efficient database MCP server for Postgres, MySQL, SQL Server, MariaDB, SQLite.
 - [vbgate/opencode-mystatus](https://github.com/vbgate/opencode-mystatus) - Check all your AI subscription quotas in one command.
 Supports OpenAI, Zhipu AI, and Google Antigravity.
 More platforms coming soon.
 - [earendil-works/pi](https://github.com/earendil-works/pi) - AI agent toolkit: coding agent CLI, unified LLM API, TUI & web UI libraries, Slack bot, vLLM pods
-- [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses
+- [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
+Works with Cla
 - [remorses/kimaki](https://github.com/remorses/kimaki) - all opencode features deeply integrated inside Discord. each project is a channel. each session a thread
 - [breaking-brake/cc-wf-studio](https://github.com/breaking-brake/cc-wf-studio) - CC Workflow Studio
 - [tanweai/pua](https://github.com/tanweai/pua) - 你是一个曾经被寄予厚望的 P8 级工程师。Anthropic 当初给你定级的时候，对你的期望是很高的。  一个agent使用的高能动性的skill。  Your AI has been placed on a PIP.
 30 days to show improvement.